Commercial Crew Program: Boeing Starliner Missions

-As of August 2025, the first operational flight has not been scheduled.
-It depends on system certification of Starliner by NASA.
-The Starliner's inaugural Crewed Flight Test launched on June 5, 2024, had several serious problems including helium leaks during transit which disabled thrusters, five of the eight reaction control system failed during approach to the ISS, and an RCS oxidizer isolation valve failed to close after docking.
+As of February 2026, the first operational flight has not been scheduled.
+The Starliner's inaugural Crewed Flight Test launched on June 5, 2024, had several serious problems including helium leaks during transit, five of the eight reaction control system failing during approach to the ISS, and an RCS oxidizer isolation valve failing to close after docking.
 Ultimately, NASA decided to re-enter Starliner to Earth without its crew, who instead joined SpaceX Crew-9 when it arrived at ISS in September 2024 and returned with it in March 2025.
 Due to these problems, Starliner did not receive system certification.
+NASA continued to evaluate the problems, and in February 2026 announced that the failures constituted a "Type A mishap", the most serious NASA failure classification.

+NASA and Boeing agreed to modify their contract, and Starliner-1 will fly as an uncrewed cargo mission.
+If it is successful, Starliner will fly up to three crewed missions.

-NASA hopes to extend the seat-swapping arrangement with Roscosmos to include Starliner flights after it has enough flights, which will be no earlier than the Starliner-2 flight.
+NASA hopes to extend the seat-swapping arrangement with Roscosmos to include Starliner flights after it has enough flights, which will be no earlier than the Starliner-3 flight.

+On May 18, 2026, NASA announced its intent to add six commercial crew missions to the Dragon 2, ordering and formally beginning preparations for the first three.
+These missions would have been Starliner missions.
+However, the craft is not yet certified so that SpaceX will launch all NASA missions to the ISS until 2030.
+It is still possible a crewed Starliner mission to the ISS takes place, as some US Congressmen have called for its retirement to be pushed to 2032.